 Options can be complex, and while all of the brokers above offer different options tools, some are built for more complicated positions.
+For beginner options traders, there’s a lot to learn.
 You may be able to take only one position per order, which means that you will need to place several individual orders at one time to create your position.

 If you are a beginner to options, you may have studied how options control a fixed amount of a security.
 Typically this means you can buy one option that controls 100 shares of stock.

 Options are also broken down into calls and puts.
 “Calls” state that you have the right to purchase the underlying security, and a “put” means that you have the right to sell it.
 Options decrease in value as their expiration dates draw closer.
 When you buy a call or put option, you restrict your risk to the option’s original buy price and any fees charged by your broker.

 While most stock trades are straightforward, there is a learning curve with options trading.
 There are generally four main types of options orders.

 Do you want to buy a call or put option?
 You’ll use buy to open.
 This is probably the most common type of options trading.
 Traders use the buy to open order when they want to establish a short or long position on an underlying security.